 There is also the other side of the coin, which are the disadvantages that come with FBA.
-The main issue is that certain adjustments in Amazon FBA fees earlier this year really upset the sellers.
-You will also end up paying more for products that require special preparation during packaging.
-There are sellers who will prefer to do their own packaging especially for expensive items that require personalized care.
+The main issue is that certain adjustments in Amazon FBA fees earlier this year upset the sellers.
+You will also pay more for products that require special preparation during packaging.
+Some sellers prefer to do their packaging, especially for expensive items requiring personalized care.

-As an Amazon seller, success will only come if you deliver special customer service.
-To ensure that you build on your strengths, SageMailer’s feedback management tool (free 14-day trial, no card required) allows you to follow up on the product orders and connect with your customers directly.
-This will improve your business reputation over time.
+As an Amazon seller, success will only come if you deliver exceptional customer service.
+To ensure that you build on your strengths, SageMailer’s feedback management tool (free 30-day trial, no card required) allows you to follow up on product orders and connect with your customers directly.
+As a result, it will improve your business reputation over time.